This article may contain links from our affiliate partners. Please read how we make money!

 Thanks to the smooth, no-stick coating, hard anodized cookware is also very easy to clean.
 If you’re sick of cleaning stuck-on food until your hands look like prunes, hard-anodized cookware will be your best friend!

 For everyday care, a sponge, dish soap, and water are all you need to keep your hard anodized cookware in good condition.
 A great way to prevent discoloration and stubborn stains is to give your pots and pans a clean after every use.

 This keeps them clean and prevents any build-up of stains, plus routine cleaning only takes a couple of minutes each time.
 Whatever you do, don’t scrub your hard anodized pan with metal utensils, scouring pads, or other sharp items, even if food is firmly stuck on, as this will scratch the surface and damage it.

 Always allow your hard anodized cookware to cool before you clean it as cold water can warp a hot pan, and never wash them in the dishwasher.
 If you don’t have a non-abrasive sponge to hand, clean your cookware with a washcloth.

 Also, always dry the cookware completely before you put it away.
 Putting wet hard-anodized pots and pans away can lead to unsightly water spots.

 Cons of Hard Anodized Cookware

-Now for the bad stuff, because our analysis wouldn’t be complete if we didn’t look at the negatives.
-In this section, we’ll cover some of the cons of choosing hard anodized cookware.
+Now for the bad stuff, because my analysis wouldn’t be complete if I didn’t look at the negatives.
+In this section, I’ll cover some of the cons of choosing hard anodized cookware.